There are times when I regret going into private investigation, considering I could be some sort of lawyer or stockbroker on the Upside.

 Michael Slane is tall.
 Taller than most in Underburough, but not towering.
 His hair, colored a deep violet tonight, is a fashionable mess, cut to emphasize its natural shape.
 He dresses fashionably, especially on Eastdown nights, and he has smokey, expressive eyes that can be hard to ignore.
 Add to that his general manner and everything, and it’s no wonder that I tend to see him with a different girl on his arm every time we meet.

 Tonight, though, he’s alone.
 He’s standing by Eastside’s imposing but well-decorated front door, a solid metal affair with big brass rivets and the sort of filigree that belies whatever security measures protect the patrons, booze, and money within.
-His left hand leans on his cane, a custom-made job with a mahogany shaft with inlaid accents, carved handle, and long cap that I know are made of something much sturdier than gold.
+His left hand leans on his cane.
+It’s a custom-made job with a mahogany shaft with inlaid accents, carved handle that curves gently from the shaft rather than laying flat, and long cap that I know are made of something much sturdier than gold.
 In his right is a long-stemmed pipe, which he’s casually puffing, exuding a sweet smell that I’ll have to ask him about.
 Maybe they have it in cartridges because, damn, it smells really good.

 “Hello, Mick.”
 I don’t smile.
 Not quite.
 He smiles broadly in response, showing dimples in his cheeks about halfway between the corners of his mouth and his sideburns.
 Another reason for the usual arm candy.